sambeaven/Rougelike/Rougelike/README.md

 ## Current Todos:

 - Improve map system to make it a bit easier to customize dungeons for testing
-- Agent colours (i.e. colour for hero and for monsters)
 - Implement saving/loading
 - Random dungeon/monster generation